-Place the steak on the hot zone on your grill.
+- Place the steak in the hot zone on your grill.
 Cook for 4 to 5 minutes on each side for medium-rare, about 130 degrees F (55 degrees C).
-If the steak flares up, move it to the cool zone until the flare up subsides, then return it to the hot zone.
+If the steak flares up, move it to the cool zone until the flare-up subsides, then return it to the hot zone.

-Remove the steaks from the grill and transfer to a cutting board.
+- Remove the steaks from the grill and transfer them to a cutting board.
 Cover loosely with foil and let rest for 5 minutes.

 - Mix the soba noodle dressing by combining the mayonnaise, miso, rub, sesame oil, rice wine vinegar, brown sugar, and hot sauce.

 - Toss the cooked soba noodles with the miso-mayonnaise dressing.
 Mound into a nice serving bowl.

 - Cut the steak against the grain into 1/4-inch-thick slices and place on top of the noodles.

 - Drizzle with extra dressing and garnish with chopped green onions and white sesame seeds.